 Without a sprayer, the louvers on a shutter are very tedious to paint with a brush alone.
 Repeatedly brushing between each louver on multiple shutters isn't fun.
 I can't imagine painting them without my sprayer.
 They're awesome tools that can be used for different types of painting projects.
 For shutters, I use my Titan 440 Impact or my Graco GX-19 Finish Pro.
 These are both smaller and less expensive airless sprayers that are built to last.
 They're also built with sealed motors so you can use them safely with flammable coatings.

 Priming Shutters – Do You Need to Prime?

 If the wood is in good condition and you're repainting the same product and color, primer isn't needed.
 Simply apply one to two coats of paint and you're done, but badly weathered paint with bare wood spots should definitely be primed with a quality exterior primer formulated to stop tannin bleed.

-The two best options are either an oil-based primer, like Zinsser Cover Stain, or primer that's one hundred percent acrylic and formulated to prevent tannin bleed, which is important when painting lighter colors.
+The two best options are either an oil-based primer, like Zinsser Cover Stain, or primer that's 100 percent acrylic and formulated to prevent tannin bleed, which is important when painting lighter colors.
 Oil-based primer does a better job at sealing the surface.
 I like using Cover Stain because I use it for my interior projects too, but Sherwin Williams sells similar products for exterior wood priming.